9622676/The-Masters/README.md

 ## * Cole is the group leader, programmer, and electrical engineer
 ## * Miles is a mechanical engineer, CAD designer, and driver
-## * Gage is a macanical engineer, social media marketer,and a documentation specialist
+## * Gage is a mechanical engineer, social media marketer,and a documentation specialist
 ## * we will all be record keepers.

 # Our Bot Goal: